Mike Napoli: 2010

 In 2010, the Angels reduced Napoli's playing time at DH after signing Japanese slugger Hideki Matsui.
 Napoli went into spring training with a bigger glove and worked on fundamentals in hopes of getting more playing time as a catcher.

 Napoli wound up playing the majority of the 2010 season at first base.
 He made his first major league start at first base on May 30, after regular first baseman Kendrys Morales broke his lower leg in a walk-off celebration.
-With the loss of Morales for the season, and the return of fellow catcher Jeff Mathis from the disabled list, Napoli started 70 games at first base, posting a .989 fielding percentage, as he was fifth in the AL with 6 errors.
+With the loss of Morales for the season, and the return of fellow catcher Jeff Mathis from the disabled list, Napoli started 70 games at first base, posting a .989 fielding percentage, as he was fifth in the AL with six errors.
 Napoli set career highs in several categories, most notably home runs (26).
-He was 7th in the AL in strikeouts (137), in 453 at bats.
-Napoli also became the Angels all-time leader in home runs by a catcher during the 2010 season.
+He finished seventh in the AL in strikeouts (137), in 453 at bats.
+Napoli also became the Angels' all-time leader in home runs by a catcher during the 2010 season.

 Texas Rangers

 2011

 On January 21, Napoli was traded to the Toronto Blue Jays along with outfielder Juan Rivera in exchange for outfielder Vernon Wells.
 Four days later, he was traded by the Blue Jays to the Texas Rangers in exchange for pitcher Frank Francisco.

-On May 29, he was involved in a controversial game-ending play at home plate in the ninth inning in a game against the Kansas City Royals.
+On May 29, Napoli was involved in a controversial game-ending play at home plate in the ninth inning in a game against the Kansas City Royals.
 Napoli was at first and Elvis Andrus was up against Joakim Soria.
 Andrus hit a shot past Eric Hosmer that got into right field.
 Napoli was sent home by the third-base coach.
 Hosmer threw the ball to the plate.
 Brayan Pena tagged Napoli on the upper shoulder, but Napoli was called safe by the home-plate umpire, giving the Rangers a walk-off win.
 Pena was enraged and arguing with the umpires with manager Ned Yost.
 Replays showed that Pena did not block the plate, but tagged Napoli, who got his feet in just before the tag.

-In Napoli's first season with the Rangers, he batted .320 with 30 home runs (10th in the American League) and 75 RBIs, while improving his defense (throwing out 36% of base-stealers; 4th-best in the league).
+In Napoli's first season with the Rangers, he batted .320 with 30 home runs (10th in the American League) and 75 RBIs, while improving his defense (throwing out 36% of base-stealers; fourth-best in the league).
 He had a .631 slugging percentage in 369 at bats.

 In Game 5 of the 2011 World Series, Napoli hit a two-run double in the bottom of the eighth inning to give the Rangers a 4–2 lead.
-The Rangers held on to win and take a 3-games-to-2 lead in the series, but eventually lost the World Series Championship to the St. Louis Cardinals in 7 games.
+The Rangers held on to win and take a 3-games-to-2 lead in the series, but eventually lost the World Series Championship to the St. Louis Cardinals in seven games.